contao/docs/docs/dev/reference/config.md

     # Absolute path to the web directory.
 Defaults to %kernel.project_dir%/public.
     web_dir:              '%kernel.project_dir%/public' # Deprecated (Since contao/core-bundle 4.13: Setting the web directory in a config file is deprecated.
 Use the "extra.public-dir" config key in your root composer.json instead.)

+    # The path to the Symfony console.
+Defaults to %kernel.project_dir%/bin/console.
+    console_path:         '%kernel.project_dir%/bin/console'

+    # Allows to define Symfony Messenger workers (messenger:consume).
+Workers are started every minute using the Contao cron job framework.
+    messenger:
+        workers:

+            # Prototype
+            -

+                # The transports/receivers you would like to consume from.
+                transports:

+                    # Examples:
+                    - foobar_transport
+                    - foobar2_transport

+                # messenger:consume options.
+Make sure to always include "--time-limit=60".
+                options:

+                    # Default:
+                    - --time-limit=60

+                    # Examples:
+                    - '--sleep=5'
+                    - '--time-limit=60'

+                # Enables autoscaling.
+                autoscale:
+                    enabled:              false

+                    # Contao will automatically autoscale the number of workers to meet this queue size.
+Logic: desiredWorkers = ceil(currentSize / desiredSize)
+                    desired_size:         ~ # Required

+                    # Contao will never scale down to less than this configured number of workers.
+                    min:                  1

+                    # Contao will never scale up to more than this configured number of workers.
+                    max:                  ~ # Required
     image:

         # Bypass the image cache and always regenerate images when requested.
 This also disables deferred image resizing.